Description

 'Volatility is a rate at which the price of a security increases or decreases for a given set of returns.
 Volatility is measured by calculating the standard deviation of the annualized returns over a given period of time.
 It shows the range to which the price of a security may increase or decrease.
 Volatility measures the risk of a security.
 It is used in option pricing formula to gauge the fluctuations in the returns of the underlying assets.
 Volatility indicates the pricing behavior of the security and helps estimate the fluctuations that may happen in a short period of time.'

-• During the last 3 years, the volatility is 37.6%, which is higher, thus worse than the value of 17.3% from the benchmark.
+• During the last 3 years, the 30 days standard deviation is 44.7%, which is higher, thus worse than the value of 17.5% from the benchmark.

 DownVol: